brgillis/SHE_Validation/doc/prog_cti_gal.rst

 SHE_Validation_ValidateCTIGal
 =============================

-This program performs the CTI-Galaxy validation, T-SHE-000010-CTI-gal, which validates requirement R-SHE-CAL-F-140.
+This program performs the CTI-Galaxy validation test, T-SHE-000010-CTI-gal, which validates requirement R-SHE-CAL-F-140.
 This tests checks if there is any statistically-significant correlation between measured shear and distance of galaxy image from the detector's readout register.
 It checks this both for all objects, and for various bins of objects.

 Running the Program on EDEN/LODEEN